Jim Edgar: 1990 Illinois gubernatorial election

 On August 8, 1989, Edgar announced his candidacy for Governor of Illinois following incumbent Governor Jim Thompson's decision not to run for a fifth term.
 Despite instantly becoming the Republican Party's frontrunner and Thompson's heir-apparent, Edgar was challenged in the 1990 primary by perennial candidate Robert Marshall and conservative political activist Steve Baer.
-Baer opposed the politically moderate Edgar's pro-choice stance on abortion and his support of making permanent a then-temporary 20% income tax in support of the state's education system.
+Baer opposed Edgar's pro-choice stance on abortion and his support of making permanent a then-temporary 20% income tax surcharge used to fund the state's education system.
 Edgar won the Republican nomination with a little under 63% of the primary vote.

-In the general election, Edgar faced Democrat Neil Hartigan, the incumbent Illinois Attorney General and the former lieutenant governor.
-A prominent figure in Illinois politics hailing from Chicago's political establishment, Hartigan was the state's highest-ranking Democratic official during the 1980s.
-As attorney general, Hartigan focused on consumer and disability rights, as well as environmental protection.
-Running as a moderate Democrat with a focus on fiscal responsibility, he opposed making permanent the state's 20% income tax increase and attacked Edgar as a "tax-and-spend" politician.
-During the campaign, Hartigan, like Edgar, also supported abortion rights.